 Jessica is a social leader from Putumayo on Colombia’s southern border with Ecuador.
 Her story spotlights the stigmatisation and violence associated with coca farming, as well as the welfare benefits and development it brings to families and communities – it’s a story of hardship, resilience and tough trade-offs.

 Four years after Colombia signed a peace deal with the FARC and violence is still part of everyday life in the country’s borderlands.
-Killings of women engaged in community organising and human rights defence in Colombia increased nearly 50% in 2019.
-This escalation of conflict has halted structural transformation that social leaders, like Jessica, have been working for decades to build.
+Killings of women engaged in community organising and human rights defence in Colombia, like Jessica, increased nearly 50% in 2019.
+This escalation of conflict has halted structural transformation that social leaders have been working for decades to build.

 In the 1980s, Jessica’s first coca harvest gave her family enough money to pay its electricity bill and buy a TV.